iwatkot/maps4fs/README.md

 ### Farmlands Advanced settings

 - Farmlands margin - this value (in meters) will be applied to each farmland, making it bigger.
 You can use the value to adjust how much the farmland should be bigger than the actual field.
 By default, it's set to 3.

+### Vegetation Advanced settings

+- Forest density - the density of the forest in meters.
+The lower the value, the lower the distance between the trees, which makes the forest denser.
+Note, that low values will lead to enormous number of trees, which may cause the Giants Editor to crash or lead to performance issues.
+By default, it's set to 10.

+- Random plants - when adding decorative foliage, enabling this option will add different species of plants to the map.
+If unchecked only basic grass (smallDenseMix) will be added.
+Defaults to True.

 ## Resources
 In this section, you'll find a list of the resources that you need to create a map for the Farming Simulator.<br>